joclement/Dotfiles/README.md

 These Dotfiles are used and have been tested on Ubuntu 14.04 and 16.04.
 They should work on other Linux distributions without any changes as well.
+Mainly the install file won't work partly on non Debian-based systems, because it uses `dpkg`.

 These is no warranty or guarantee that they will work on your system.
 They have been tested and are working on my system, but you should save your